 Make sure you record your successes in a diary or journal.
 This helps to build up the picture of your competency and value.
-Especially things have improved efficiencies, lowered operating costs or otherwise contributed to the success of your workplace.
-This gives you a good footing during any performance appraisal reviews which of course is a massive help in how to boost your income down the track
+Especially things that have improved efficiencies, lowered operating costs or otherwise contributed to the success of your workplace.
+This gives you a good footing during any performance appraisal reviews which of course is a massive help in how to boost your income down the track.

 For example, when I flew adventure flights in antique warbirds, I spent a lot of time learning and practicing emergency handling.
 Most pilots would kind of do this initially but then their enthusiasm would tailor off.
 I knew the importance of currency (being well practiced) from my other job as a flying instructor, and so kept these skills fresh.
-As it happened one day the aircrafts engine completely failed whilst returning from a flight with a customer; instinct and currency allowed me to glide the aircraft to the runway and make safe landing.
+As it happened one day the aircraft’s engine completely failed whilst returning from a flight with a customer; instinct and currency allowed me to glide the aircraft to the runway and make a safe landing.
 Now many aircraft have crashed in similar situations; working hard to be good at my job allowed me to have a safe outcome, and cemented my position as a valuable company pilot.

 Step three: Educate yourself